 (5) The provisions of this Act prevail to the extent of any inconsistency with the articles of association of any subsidiary of a port authority.

-40. Transactions that require Ministerial approval
+40. Ministerial approval, transactions requiring

 (1) Despite sections 30 and 35, a port authority must get the Minister’s approval before it enters into a transaction to which this section applies.